farmera/sare_grant/introduction.md

 Intensive agricultural production systems, like sugarcane, typically require a higher input rate of nitrogen (N) to achieve sufficient biomass and yield.
 Along with N rate optimization the timing of application is likewise important.
 Continuous refinement of effective and affordable N management systems is essential to maintain sustainable sugarcane agriculture in Louisiana.
-Our study considers the potential use of low-cost vegetation indices such as aerial NDVI as part of an overall N management scheme specific to sugarcane production in Louisiana.
+Our study considers the use of low-cost vegetation indices such as aerial NDVI as an addition to an overall N management scheme specific to sugarcane production in Louisiana.

 #### The Value of Vegetation Indices
 The Normative Difference Vegetation Index (NDVI) is a form of hyper-spectral imaging that collects and processes